WeDot-Engine/WeDot-docs/src/classes/class_styleboxflat.md

 By configuring various properties of this style box, you can achieve many common looks without the need of a texture.
 This includes optionally rounded borders, antialiasing, shadows, and skew.

 Setting corner radius to high values is allowed.
-As soon as corners overlap, the stylebox will switch to a relative system.
+As soon as corners overlap, the stylebox will switch to a relative system:

- **Example:**

 ```text